 Guiding principles and requirements

-In implementing chain-of-custody methods, including mass balancing/book and claim, the following set of guiding principles shall be fulfilled:
+In implementing chain of custody methods, including mass balancing/book and claim, the following set of guiding principles shall be fulfilled:

-The use of chain-of-custody approaches shall achieve significant changes and an effective transition towards a more circular, more bio-based and lower GHG emissions production in complex value chains.
+The use of chain of custody approaches shall achieve significant changes and an effective transition towards a more circular, more bio-based and lower GHG emissions production in complex value chains.

-The choice and implementation of chain-of-custody approaches and models shall be transparent, clear, credible, and verifiable – abiding by relevant standards such as ISO.
-Proof must be submitted by the organization using the certificate.
+The choice and implementation of chain of custody approaches and models shall be transparent, clear, credible, and verifiable – abiding by relevant standards such as ISO.
+Proof must be submitted by the organisation using the certificate.

-Labels and claims referring to chain-of-custody controlled specified characteristics and used on products shall fulfil the following requirements:
+Labels and claims referring to chain of custody controlled specified characteristics and used on products shall fulfil the following requirements:

-description of the chain-of-custody approaches and models
+description of the chain of custody approaches and models

-accurate and appropriate implementation of the chain-of-custody model
+accurate and appropriate implementation of the chain of custody model

 compliant with existing standards and regulations